 - Bedroom 2 - is south facing with a double bed (140 x 190 cm) and en suite bath room and has a ceiling fan.

-- Bedroom 3 - is south and north facing and is a large room with a king size bed (160 x 200cm), this room is also large enough to take a small toddler bed and or cot if required and has a ceiling fan
+- Bedroom 3 - is south and north facing and is a large room with a king size bed (160 x 200cm) and a single bed (190 x 190), a cot if required and has a ceiling fan

 All mattresses and pillows have protectors.

 All windows have black out shutters, handy for keeping the rooms cool on those hot summer days.

 All windows have country views.

 On the 1st floor the bathroom has a bath with overhead shower and toilet.

 The ground and first floors have underfloor heating which is generated by environmentally friendly solar panels.

 As well as the wi-fi, we also have tv, dvd player, various games, books.
 Dvds are available to hire (a list is available to browse).